-Emissions on land converted to cropland are reported from the C stock changes in living biomass and mineral soils and emissions from organic soils.
+Emissions and removals on land converted to cropland are reported from the C stock changes in living biomass, dead organic matter, mineral soils, and organic soils.
 Carbon stock changes in dead organic matter on other land-use conversions than those to and from forest land can be considered insignificant and are reported with the notation key NO in the CRF-reporter.

 Land conversion to cropland primarily occurs from forest land and less so from grassland, wetlands, and settlements.
 There were no conversions from other land to cropland during the inventory period, and NO is reported in the CRF Table 4.B.
 Conversion of land to cropland usually results in a net loss of carbon from living biomass and soils to the atmosphere (IPCC 2003).
-However, the reference soil C stock on settlements and forests is relatively small compared to cropland, and thus net C sequestration is reported, while losses are estimated in the DOM pools.
+However, the reference soil C stock on settlements and forests is relatively small compared to cropland, and thus net C sequestration is reported, while losses are estimated in the DOM pools for forest land converted to cropland.